 Repeat steps 2.1 to 2.4 to prepare the plate reader.

-Set up the parameters on the software as follows:

-Select the appropriate plate template (for 6.5 mm diameter semi-permeable supports, select the 24 well plate) and the wells that will be monitored during this experiment.

-Add a temperature and CO2 control panel and set them to 37 °C and 5%, respectively.
-Tick the wait for temperature/gas boxes.

-Add a kinetic loop panel and select the appropriate duration of the experiment as well as the interval type.
+Click on the Open icon and select the method file used for the background measurements

+In the kinetic loop panel, keep the loop type as Duration and set it to 08 hours.
+Change the Interval type to Fixed and set it to 5 minutes.
+Keep the Fluorescence Intensity panels the same as for the background measurements

 NOTE: Interval type for background measurements is set to “not defined” in order to allow continuous reading.
 For kinetic as well and calibration experiments, the interval type is set to “fixed” with an interval of 5 min.
 This can be adjusted according to the design of the experiment and the number of conditions.

-Within the kinetic loop, add two “Fluorescence intensity” panels that will be set up for the pH-sensitive and the pH insensitive fluorescent dyes respectively.
-Set excitation and emission wavelengths to 560 and 590 nm, respectively, for the pH-sensitive dye and 495 and 520 nm, respectively, for the pH-insensitive dye.

-Set the number of flashes to 30 and the z-position to 33200 for each fluorophore.

-NOTE: The z-position and gain settings are dependent on the characteristics of the plate reader.
-Set the gain manually to a value that will give high enough counts so that differences between samples will be picked up but low enough so that the addition of an agonist will not generate values out of the range of detection.

-Set the multiple read per well to user defined as a circle type of 3 × 3 size with a border of 4750 µm.

 Open the plate reader drawer; insert the humidity cassette filled with 6 mL of dH2O on each side.
 Ensure the lid and bottom of the plate are clean – if not, clean with 70% ethanol on a piece of tissue - and place the plate in the humidity cassette, with its cover.